SachX001/learning-c-/README.md

 - Variables and scope
 - Problem-solving basics

+## 🚀 Program: TriangleDeterminer.cpp
+This is a simple C++ program that takes the lengths of three sides of a triangle as input and determines whether the triangle is:

+- **Equilateral** – all three sides are equal
+- **Isosceles** – any two sides are equal
+- **Scalene** – all sides are different

+## 📌 How It Works

+The program uses basic `if-else` conditions to compare the sides and classify the triangle

+🚀 Usage:
+1. Compile the code:
+   g++ triangle.cpp -o triangle

+2.Run the executable:
+ ./triangle

+3.Enter three side lengths (float or int):
+ 5 5 8

+4.Output:
+ isosceles

+💻 This is part of my daily practice to improve problem-solving and C++ skills.

-- (More folders will be added as I learn new concepts)
+✌️(More folders will be added as I learn new concepts)

 ## 🚀 How to Run